blkkap/56Nights/README.md

 - Create new file that cleans all csv files : Complete
   - Rounding by 3-4 decimals : Complete
 - Create more Features : Complete

+## Mar 2, 26
+- Create last csv with 500k rows for testing